studygyaan/tutorials/django/django-ckeditor/README.md

-# Django Basic Template Boilerplate Skeleton Project
+# How to Integrate CKEditor Rich Text Field in Django Website

-Find this Tutorial on https://studygyaan.com/django/django-basic-skeleton-project
+Find this Tutorial on https://studygyaan.com/django/how-to-add-rich-text-field-in-django